miguel-hv/react-from-scratch-tour-of-heroes/README.md

 # React Tour of Heroes from scratch

-Based on [this article](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) I created a react implementation from scratch and I built with React the [Angular's Tour of Heroes tutorial](https://angular.io/tutorial) in order to grasp an overall picture of both framework/library.
+Based on [this article](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) I created a react implementation from scratch and I built with React the [Angular's Tour of Heroes tutorial](https://angular.io/tutorial) in order to grasp understanding with an overall comparison of the possibilities both of them offer.

 ## Goals met
 * Basic understanding of how Webpack works